helendaisy/milestone-band-project/README.md

     - Scrolling down the page the user can click on the Youtube video to watch the band.
     - Under this section is a link to the external Youtube site allowing the user to watch more.

-8. Find out when I can see them in concert and have easy links to buy tickets.
+9. Find out when I can see them in concert and have easy links to buy tickets.
     - The shows page can be accessed from the navigation bar or from the linked text towards the bottom of the homepage.
 This page allows the user a summary of the upcoming shows and easy links to buy tickets.

+### Functionality

+I tested the functionality of each page of the site on multiple browsers (**Chrome, Firefox, Safari, Internet Explorer**) and screen sizes and devices (**IPad, IPhone, Samsung Phone**).
+Below is a record of the testing completed and any changes made as a result.

+#### Home Page

+1. Navigation Bar
+2. Cover Image
+3. Text Content
+4. Carousel Images
+5. Subscribe Section
+6. Footer

+#### Band Page

+1. Navigation Bar
+2. Cover Image
+3. Band Images
+4. Individual Modals
+5. Footer

+#### Listen Page

+1. Navigation Bar
+2. Cover Gif
+3. Listen Section
+4. Watch Section
+5. Footer

+#### Shows Page

+1. Navigation Bar
+2. Cover Image
+3. Calendar Section
+4. Footer

 ## > Deployment